iamunknown2/iamunknown2.github.io/blog/1/index.md

 layout: post
 ---
 # Hello!
-This is my first blog post in Markdown.
-Planning to add some CSS to make this prettier.
+This is my first blog post in Markdown. ~~Planning to add some CSS to make this prettier~~ I already have.